thom9346/APass/README.md

 ### 3. No look-up table for signing up with a new Master Password
 There are certain requirements that must be met for creating a master password.
 It must have a "score" of at least 65, include a special character, number and a capital letter.
 The scoring system is based on different factors such as length, special characters, numbers, etc.

-There is room for improvement though, as the solution does not checked for passwords that have been leaked previously.
+There is room for improvement though, as the solution does not check for passwords that have been leaked previously.
 An example: "P@sSw0rD!" may look like a decent password to the application, but should still be considered weak as it is a common password that have been leaked.
 An idea is to use the [Have I Been Pwned API](https://haveibeenpwned.com/API/v3) to improve the requirements of the password.

 ### 4. The Human Factor - Forgetting the master password
 Forgot your master password?
 Too bad!

 That is unfortauntely the reality for this application.
 If you forget your master password, there is no way to recover it.
 Many websites simply have a `Forgot Your Password?` type of button.
 For password managers, the process behind the scenes has to work a bit differently since the encryption is based on the master password.
 [LastPass](https://blog.lastpass.com/posts/2022/03/forgot-your-password-your-guide-to-lastpass-account-recovery) solves this in a smart way, where they use secure, local data to "prove" the users identity and facilitate the re encryption of their vault with a new master password.

+### 5. Only one user
+The password manager can currently only handle one single user per deviece.